Rosewater (video game): Reception

-Rosewater received generally positive reviews, scoring 83% on Metacritic.
-Vice said the game brings "the technical polish of today’s age while retaining an old-school charm," adding: "If you’re looking for a charming, dynamic adventure through the Western Frontier, strap in those boots and saddle up" and giving it a Highly Recommended verdict.
+Rosewater received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 92% of critics.
+Vice said the game brings "the technical polish of today's age while retaining an old-school charm," adding: "If you're looking for a charming, dynamic adventure through the Western Frontier, strap in those boots and saddle up" and giving it a Highly Recommended verdict.

-Rock Paper Shotgun was more ambivalent about the game, praising it but criticising its adherence to point-and-click adventure game formulas: "It’s one of those games that, if I had played it from the dusty disk drive of my parents’ Dell Inspiron circa 2010, I would think about it once every couple of weeks.
+Rock Paper Shotgun was more ambivalent about the game, praising it but criticising its adherence to point-and-click adventure game formulas: "It's one of those games that, if I had played it from the dusty disk drive of my parents' Dell Inspiron circa 2010, I would think about it once every couple of weeks.
 In a decade of updates to point-and-click formulas, Rosewater refuses to update basically anything, for better and for worse."